 Files and the Content Family of Entities

-However, Salesforce has replaced the Attachment paradigm with a more flexible and modern mechanism that allows for multiple versions of a document to exist.
+Originally, Salesforce used an object called Attachment, but Salesforce has long since switched to a more flexible and modern mechanism that allows for multiple versions of a document to exist.
 This mechanism involves three different types of entity:

 - Content Version represents a specific version of the Content Document.
 A Content Document can have multiple Content Versions